andre-dietrich/elmeurope-2019/README.md

 {{2}} **Quizzes**

       --{{2}}--
-Quizzes are even more complicated, even for the instructors, one women even said "what the f" during a recording, since her settings got lost a couple of times.
+Quizzes are even more complicated, even for the instructors, one woman even said “what the f” during a recording, since her settings got lost a couple of times.

         {{2}}
 | System | time-on-task | # of clicks | # of pages | satisfaction |
 |--------|-------------:|------------:|-----------:|-------------:|
 | Canvas |        08:34 |        51.2 |       15.6 |         0.38 |